 Chris’s service area is: Huron, Richland, Ashland, Knox, Licking, Coshocton, Muskingum, Morgan, Noble, Guernsey, Tuscawaras, Harrison, Jefferson, Belmont, Monroe counties as well as Ohio County, WV.

 Tracie King, Physician Liaison

-Carolyn’s service area is: Ashland, Franklin, Knox, Licking, Morgan, Perry, Richland and Washington counties.
+Jessica’s service area is: Franklin, Delaware and Union counties.

 Most outpatient clinic appointments can be made by calling Central Scheduling at (614) 722-6200 or (877) 722-6220, or by using the online request form.
 The following are recommendations for completing your referral.

 Provide complete information for the following:

 Correct spelling of name

 Sex of patient (This is really important as it is often really difficult to determine the sex of the child based on the child’s name.)

 Provide as much of the patient’s medical history as known:

 You may be asked to send or fax the lab and/or x-ray reports.